SquareGPS/navixy-api/docs/backend-api/resources/commons/report/report_tracker.md

 * `max_time_span` - string.
 ISO-8601 interval.

-* 217 (List contains nonexistent entities) - when one or more of tracker ids belong to nonexistent tracker (or to a tracker belonging to different user).
+* 217 - List contains nonexistent entities - when one or more of tracker ids belong to nonexistent tracker (or to a tracker belonging to different user).
-* 222 (Plugin not found) - when specified report plugin not found.
+* 222 - Plugin not found - when specified report plugin not found.
-* 236 (Feature unavailable due to tariff restrictions) - when one of the trackers has tariff with disabled reports - ("has_reports" is false).
+* 236 - Feature unavailable due to tariff restrictions - when one of the trackers has tariff with disabled reports ("has_reports" is false).

 ### list